postsharp/Metalama.Documentation/conceptual/getting-started.md

    See <xref:overriding-methods> for details.

 3. **Validate your source code**.
-Reports errors and warnings to the IDE or to the build when the source code is off the line.
+Report errors and warnings to the IDE or to the build when the source code is off the line.

    See <xref:validation> for details.